“Omigosh, she looks sick,” Elyn Shindler Moldow recalls thinking. “There is something wrong with my child!”

-Children: In children, the disease can look different.
+Children: Celiac in children can look different.
 With toddlers, experts counsel that parents should watch for classic gastrointestinal signs such as bloating and diarrhea, but also poor growth, failure to thrive, irritability and, on the GI side, frequent vomiting.

 Teen years: The symptoms that show up in the tweens and teens can be much harder to spot, unless you’re looking for them.
 At these ages, “non-GI symptoms are frequently seen,” says Dr. Dascha Weir, a pediatric gastroenterologist and associate director of the celiac disease program at Boston Children’s Hospital.

-“What we see a lot is poor growth or delayed puberty – a failure to thrive that often shows itself in sub optimal weight gain,” she explains.
-Other atypical symptoms in school-age kids and teens may include anemia, headaches, mood and focus problems and joint issues.
+“What we see a lot is poor growth or delayed puberty – a failure to thrive that often shows itself in sub-optimal weight gain,” she explains.
+Other atypical symptoms of celiac in children and teens may include anemia, headaches, mood and focus problems and joint issues.

 Sometimes, the gastroenterologist says, kids won’t understand that they have symptoms; it’s only after they go on a gluten-free diet that they realize how good they could have been feeling before.

 Typically, Weir says that children at risk of celiac disease are identified when a family member is diagnosed, or when another autoimmune condition connected to celiac disease, such as Type 1 diabetes or thyroid disease, is involved.